syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Pivot-Tables.md

 The field buttons of the PivotChart can be displayed or hidden by selecting PivotChart Tools->Analyze->Field Buttons.
 XlsIO provides an equivalent API to perform simple properties as follows:

-> Note: These properties are exclusive for Excel 2010.
+N> These properties are exclusive for Excel 2010.